Pinjarra massacre: Back to Pinjarra Day

 Since 1991, the massacre is annually remembered by the Binjareb people on 28 October; the commemoration is named Back to Pinjarra Day.
-Binjareb Noongar man Theo Kearing and his wife Roseanne Kearing were central figures in starting this memorial, after many years of work to have the event recognised as a massacre.
+Binjareb Noongar man Theo Kearing and his wife Roseanne Kearing were central figures in starting this memorial, after many years of work, to have the event recognised as a massacre.
 It is performed at a memorial site in Pinjarra.

+Apology

+On 28 October 2025, Western Australian governor Chris Dawson made a formal apology for the massacre at a ceremony in Pinjarra.